ericmjalbert/budgeting-bob/README.md

 # Budgeting Bob

-This is a heroku web application that will store account transactions and categorize them for proper budgetting.
+This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) web application that is running on heroku.
+It will store account transactions and categorize them for proper budgetting.

-There is a viewable demo with some dummy data to showcase the application: http://budgeting-bob-demo.herokuapp.com/.
+There is a viewable demo with some [dummy data](https://github.com/ericmjalbert/budgeting-bob/blob/master/fill_demo_data.sh) to showcase the application: http://budgeting-bob-demo.herokuapp.com/.
 Login credentials for the demo are: `username = demo` and `password = demo`.

 ## Installation